📢 Follow ST on Google News Click Here

 Ashneer Grover Claimed that the Gold Loan Vertical Launch was his Brainchild

-After BharatPe has shaken off the influence of Ashneer Grover when finally the BharatPe co-founder and MD resigned from the company days after his wife Madhuri was fired by the Board, BharatPe has another controversy raising.
+After BharatPe had shook off the influence of Ashneer Grover when finally the BharatPe co-founder and MD resigned from the company days after his wife Madhuri was fired by the Board, BharatPe had another controversy.
 This is after the fintech company announced its plans for disbursing gold loans to merchants.
-The ex-MD Ashneer Grover has again targetted the CEO, Suhail Sameer, claiming that the idea of launching the gold loans vertical was his and it was Sameer who is credited for the same.
+The ex-MD Ashneer Grover has again targeted the CEO, Suhail Sameer, claiming that the idea of launching the gold loans vertical was his and it was Sameer who is credited for the same.
 Grover claimed that he brought Nikhilesh, who was Grover's colleague back in Kotak and PC Jewellers to foray into the gold loans segment one year back.
 Along with this, Grover also added that there is an array of other products like the:

 • Merchant Stock Option Plan - This was ‘supposed to go live by January 2022’ but has not been launched by the fintech giant even in March 2022.